-The food price is lower than in most touristic places of Barcelona, and the quality and variety are really good.
-The Carrer Blai is full of restaurants and bars; just hop from one to another to find the one that suits your appetite!
+The food price is lower than in most tourist places in Barcelona, and the quality and variety are excellent.
+The Carrer Blai is full of restaurants and bars, so just hop from one to another to find the one that suits your appetite!

-Along Les Rambes, you’ll see important historic buildings, such as the Palau de la Virreina, a palace of the 18th century, or the Liceu.
-In this old theatre, ballets and operas are staged.
-Other points of interest located within this promenade are the Mercat de la Boqueria and the sculpture of Christopher Columbus.
+Along Les Rambes, you’ll see important historic buildings, such as the Palau de la Virreina, a palace of the 18th century, or the Liceu, an old theatre staging ballets and operas.
+Other points of interest in this promenade are the Mercat de la Boqueria (don’t forget to grab a fruit juice there!) and the sculpture of Christopher Columbus.

 Passeig de Gràcia

 Known as Barcelona’s version of Champs-Élysées, this central avenue is home to the city’s most luxurious shops and posh hotels.
 You’ll also find many important architectonic masterpieces on it, such as Casa Batlló (one of Gaudí’s marvels), Casa Milà (mostly known as La Pedrera) or Casa Fuster (built like a house, nowadays is a five-star hotel).

 Another emblematic building in this street is El Nacional, whose facade and structure reflect the industrial architecture of the 1920s.
 This building is home to an all new-concept that came into the city not long ago: a food court.
 It’s a great place to try as much variety of traditional Catalan food as possible!

 Passeig de Gràcia is the most expensive street in Barcelona, but this hasn’t always been like that.
 Some centuries ago, it was a country road that linked the capital with the independent municipality of Gràcia!